Healthy digestion: Healthy lifestyle

 Whenever possible, it is easier for a person to prevent digestive problems from happening rather than to seek to treat them after they begin.

 Drugs and other interventions

 Various drugs can relieve the symptoms of poor digestion.
 Laxatives counter constipation.
 Loperamide counters diarrhea.
 Antacids counter heartburn or indigestion.
 Simethicone counters flatulence.
+Simethicone is commonly used to reduce gas-related discomfort by helping break up gas bubbles in the digestive tract.

 Constipation can also be countered using enemas or suppositories.

 Probiotics have been shown to benefit gastrointestinal disorders and are a popular treatment to promote healthy digestion.

 Society and culture

 Many people who seek healthcare for gastrointestinal problems are not satisfied with the treatment options which they find in conventional medicine.
 Because of this, people often use alternative medicine to promote healthy digestion.

 Various organizations observe a "World Digestive Health Day" to share information about promoting healthy digestion.